ddev/ddev/containers/ddev-nginx-proxy-router/README.md

 ## What is DDEV?

 [DDEV](https://github.com/ddev/ddev) is an open source tool for launching local web development environments in minutes.
-It supports PHP, Node.js, and Python (experimental).
+It supports PHP and Node.js.

 These environments can be extended, version controlled, and shared, so you can take advantage of a Docker workflow without Docker experience or bespoke configuration.
 Projects can be changed, powered down, or removed as easily as they’re started.